Why You Need to Begin Modernizing Performance Management

 3. Demonstrate How Much You Value High Performance

 High employee performance should be one of your company values.
-If it isn’t written down as one or displayed as important by all members of upper management, employees won’t follow suit.
+If it isn’t written down as one or displayed as important by all upper management members, employees won’t follow suit.

 An easy way to show you value high performance is to praise your top performers.
 Create a reward system that inspires employees to work hard to reach the goals you set for them.

-You also need to live it out, which means performing well yourself.
+It would help if you also lived it out, which means performing well yourself.
 If you’re not arriving early, leaving late, and working hard every moment in between, you can’t expect your employees to do the same.

 4. Evaluate Employees Often to Catch Problems Quickly